OpenHMD/OpenHMDDemo/README.md

 ###Debian/Ubuntu based distro's

 There are some basic dependencies to be able to compile this project.
->sudo apt-get install libogre-1.9-dev libois-dev libtinyxml2-dev
+>sudo apt-get install libogre-1.9-dev libois-dev libtinyxml-dev

 Compile using the current horrible compile.sh (i know, i should write a makefile)